ZibingZhang/minesweeper-reduces-allsat/README.md

 The game is over once all tiles that do not contain bombs have been cleared, or once the player clears a tile that contains a bomb.

-# What is the Boolean satisfiability problem (SAT)?
+# What is the Boolean Satisfiability Problem (SAT)?

 For any Boolean formula, the Boolean satisfiability problem is the problem of determining if there exists an assignment of the Boolean variables such that the formula evaluates to TRUE.
 SAT is famously known to be NP-complete.

 Developing state-of-the-art SAT solvers is an active area of research.
 Most modern solvers rely on assortment of techniques such as conflict-driven-clause-learning and the Davis-Putnam algorithm.

+## What is the All-Solution Boolean Satisfiability Problem (ALLSAT)?

+To solve SAT, we only care about the existence of _a_ solution to the boolean expression.
+In other cases, we care about all possible solutions.
+ALLSAT solvers determine if the provided boolean expression is solvable, and if so, provides _all_ solutions to the expression.

 # Minesweeper Strategies